 One of the nation’s largest public campgrounds, Fort Stevens marks the site of a military installation once used to guard the mouth of the Columbia River.
 The fort saw service for 84 years, from the Civil War to World War II.

-Today, Fort Stevens is a 4,300-acre park offering a variety of recreation adventures, including camping, beach-combing, freshwater lake swimming, trails, wildlife viewing and a historic shipwreck.
+Today, Fort Stevens is a 4,300-acre park offering a variety of recreation adventures, including camping, beach-combing, a freshwater lake, trails, wildlife viewing, and an historic shipwreck.
+Park features include:

 Enjoy year-round military displays at the military museum and information center.
 Visit the only Civil War era earthen fort on the west coast, or explore the many turn-of-the-century, concrete artillery gun batteries.
 Underground tours are available during the summer of a gun battery that served as a World War II command center.
 For tour information, call the Friends of Old Fort Stevens at 503-861-2000.

-Guided tours are canceled to reduce the spread of COVID-19.
+COVID-19 Alert: Guided tours are canceled.
 A self-guided tour is available on site.

 Cell service is spotty at Fort Stevens, depending on your specific location and service provider.
 Verizon customers will get better reception than At&t.